-This Qash'qai rug was woven at the turn of the 20th century in Southwest Iran.
+This Qash'qai rug was woven at the turn of the 20th century.

 Finely woven on a wool foundation with brilliant use of the primary colors; red, blue, and yellow with the addition of white serving to magnify their intensity.
 Five rows of encapsulated botehs (paisley) comprise a well-balanced field alternating in rows of three and four.
 The balance is also apparent on the diagonal with columns of boteh rendered in red, yellow and white.